---

 ```

-## Quality checklist
+## Step 7: Quality checklist

 Before reporting a case as done, verify: